April 28, 2025

 Ohio

-The state of Ohio currently enforces no paid sick leave laws, though eligible employees may still be entitled to limited protections under the federal Family and Medical Leave Act.
+The state of Ohio currently enforces no paid sick leave laws, though eligible employees may still be entitled to limited protections under the Federal Family and Medical Leave Act.

 For more information, contact the Ohio Department of Commerce.